 As a result, it is critically important to disprove allegations that you are to blame and/or minimize your role in the accident.
 The less fault that’s allocated to you, the more money you can potentially walk away with at the end of the day.
 At the same time, the less fault you share, the less money you’ll have to pay to compensate other victims for their damages.

 At Hasner Law, our attorneys will defend you at every turn.
 We’ll roll up our sleeves and dig deep to uncover evidence that shifts fault away from you.
 We’ll do everything in our power to protect you and your ability to recover the compensation you need to get better.

-How Much Will It Cost to Hire a Personal Injury Lawyer in Cobb County?
+How Much Will It Cost to Hire a Personal Injury Lawyer in Cobb County, Georgia?

 When you hire Hasner Law, it won’t cost you a dime unless and until we win your case.
 That’s because we work on contingency.
 There are no up-front expenses.
 We cover the costs of your case, including filing fees, administrative expenses, and the cost of experts.
-Our attorneys assume all of the financial risk associated with your case.
+Our personal injury attorneys in Cobb County, Georgia assume all of the financial risk associated with your case.
 You only pay us for our legal services when we win compensation on your behalf.